ART and DESIGN

-EYFS provision for Expressive Art and Design
+EYFS Expressive Art and Design

 In the Early Years Foundation Stage, Expressive Art and Design is embedded throughout the daily provision, in both Nursery and Reception.

-Creative activities are used as a vehicle and starting point for much of the children’s learning, either through imaginative role play and dressing up, small world story telling, mask and puppet making, recreating known and imagined story settings, making creatures out of found objects, clay or leaves, sticks… the choice of materials as a starting point is endless.
+Creative activities are used as a vehicle and starting point for much of the children’s learning, either through imaginative role play and dressing up, small world story telling, recreating known and imagined story settings, making creatures out of found objects, clay or leaves, sticks… the choice of materials as a starting point is endless.
 The children experience a wide range of materials and medium, as well as exploring colour mixing; manipulating and joining; constructing; making decisions and refining their ideas.

 Our intent is to provide children with the materials, resources or activities that facilitate their learning or understanding of a particular topic but if they choose to use these in a different way and with a different outcome that is fine.

-Our focus is very much about the process or creating and imagining and the learning journey the children make rather than the end product.
+EYFS focus is very much about the process or creating and imagining and the learning journey the children make rather than the end product.